ngzax/MagnetTag/Zax-MagnetTag.package/PlayerView.class/README.md

-This will be the root page for the MagnetTag website.
+This will be the main page for displaying a Player.